 LL.M. with Concentration in Legislative Studies

-A new Master’s in Legislative Studies offers law graduates an opportunity to specialize in the art of preparing normative instruments (such as statutes, regulations, guidelines, international agreements, codes of conduct and governmental contracts) and in the development of public policy.
+The Master’s in Legislative Studies offers law graduates an opportunity to specialize in the art of preparing normative instruments (such as statutes, regulations, guidelines, international agreements, codes of conduct and governmental contracts) and in the development of public policy.

 In recent years, the roles of legal and legislative counsel have evolved considerably.
-Legal norm-creating functions are now exercised by numerous actors ranging from the State to international organizations and including Aboriginal governments, municipal bodies, NGOs, professional and industrial associations and various regulatory bodies.
+Legal norm-creating functions are now exercised by numerous actors ranging from the State to international organizations and including Indigenous governments, municipal bodies, NGOs, professional and industrial associations and various regulatory bodies.
 The Master’s in Legislative Studies is at the forefront of these emerging realities, aiming to educate the different actors involved in the creation, interpretation and application of normative instruments.
-It will also provide training for those who work in the development of public policy across all areas of law, whether they be aboriginal or environmental law, new technologies or international relations.
+It will also provide training for those who work in the development of public policy across all areas of law, whether they be indigenous or environmental law, new technologies or international relations.